wolfpinz/js_doc/README.md

 # js_doc

-This is a Javascript documentation page I coded as HTML&CSS practice with freecodecamp.org
+This is a Javascript documentation page I coded as HTML&CSS practice with [freecodecamp!] (https://www.freecodecamp.org/)

 Watch it here: https://wolfpinz.github.io/js_doc/